dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

     - fear and love as tools for provoking innate (ability) to transcend limitation/restraint/obstacles.

+### Lack of Tort Reform Typologically Constrains Life Experience of Americans

+- it turns our education system into something that shelters us and protects us from all the things we need to experinece in small amounts in youth -- because we might get hurt.
+  - we need to experience these struggles in the right way and early on, so that we learn to stand up to them
+  - they must be experienced in the right way, otherwise they can be damaging.

+- what is the primary cause of this problem? economic incentives for the kind of lawyers that chase ambulances and suck the blood out of parents they've terrified into protecting their children.
+They also suck the blood right out of the (sued) social institutions that must then adapt to that one individual's legal circumstances, which were inflated wildly out of proportion primarily by
+  - unfortunately this is an attractive vehicle for social change, compelled by lawsuit. once precendent is set and other similar social institutions see the sky-high legal costs, they immediately adapt. this provokes logically-oriented social change, across most of the rest of the gameboard.
+  - by presenting itself as an attractive, effective means of provoking system-wide social change, it's also an appealing vehicle for subversion. the results of these sky-high legal settlements appeal to the financial interests of corporate fatcats, while occasionally making all Americans weaker as a result.
+    - some of those exorbitant settlement penalties are necessary for justice. more often than not, the price tag on that is some lawyers trying to milk the situation they identified as being one that produces such a sky-high penalty: and they get 20% of however high they can push that number. take into account the uncertainty of collecting on debt owed as a settlement by a business now forced to close their doors permanently and a blood-sucking lawyer will put financial interests over the pursuit of justice every single time. it's their job.

+  - money is the root of all evil. you'll find that most everything in society is a facade layered on top of underlying structures of economic incentivization. when you make dramatic changes to those structures, what in amazement as everything else magically congeals itself around the new structures of incentivization. if you can just compel money to move in well-justified ways or along channels that push financial energy out to a middle class, you'll be surprised at how quickly some of these changes occur.
+    - however, the rich and powerful know this, so when you approach those underlying structures, you'll probably be attacked and anything you put in that idea box will be sent directly to the incinerator.

+- neglecting the need for tort reform is destroying this country. there are so many options which are implicitly inviolated by fears & anxieties over potential legal liability.
+  - in addition to providing much needed justice at times, abusing the civil law system is a means for weak people to abuse legal methods to sieze the wealth of rich people. the legal system facilitates class warfare, while making all americans weaker as a result.
+  - we can't have anything in society that risks harming anyone because someone will get sued over it. this is why we can't have nice things; nice, exciting things that teach us valuable lessons in life.
+    - but the result is that, collectively, our individual life experiences become typologically constrained, so we do not adapt to these experiences.
+Then, when we encounter them later in life without adequate preparation, we're completely caught offguard and naively approach the situation as novices. sheltering everyone in this way ends up buttering people up to be abused later in life, to be vulnerable, to be unable to reap the benefits of engaging in activities with mild degrees of risk.

+#### K-OS The Love Song

+- also, for some means of educating Americans, the potential is completely inviolated because of legal complexities
+  - e.g. martial arts can't be taught in schools. martial arts is a great example because of (its neuological impacts on the mind)
+  - activities like these, and driving the right kinds of competition promote healthy psychological development.
+    - from a neurological perspective, some games, skills and hobbies facilitate the development of the mind, but this is most effective in youth.
+    - link to epistemology-cat-theory-part-3
+  - when we engage in these activities and master them in youth, we develop our minds to be prepared for STEM work.
+    - this
+- considering that

+###

 - people who excel or are strongest when living within a world that is a lie, and a lie that is ostensibly constructed specifically or generally for their own detriment.